PART 1, General Information

 PART 1, GENERAL INFORMATION

-Bolivia is sparsely populated and unspoilt by modern development, much of the land is untouched and preserving its natural beauty of rugged terrains, towering mountains, windswept plains and surreal salt flats.
-A trip through Bolivia will feel like a trip back in time, about 60% of the population identifies as indigenous many of whom maintaining traditional values and beliefs and often wearing traditional dress.
+Bolivia is sparsely populated and unspoilt by modern development, much of the land is untouched, preserving its natural beauty of rugged terrains, towering mountains, windswept plains and surreal salt flats.
+A trip through Bolivia will feel like a trip back in time.
+About 60% of the population identifies as indigenous, many of whom are maintaining traditional values and beliefs and often wear traditional dress.
 From the high mountain lakes of Titicaca to the steamy lowland jungles, Bolivia is an exciting destination with enormous cultural wealth, beautiful Andean landscapes and the remnants of mysterious ancient civilisations.

-a small town in the North West of Bolivia on the Beni River.
+A small town in the North West of Bolivia on the Beni River.
 An easy gateway for visits to Madidi National Park and the surrounding pampas.
-3 ways to reach Rurrenabaque.
-Most travelled route is the Yungas Road also known as the Death road.
+There are 3 ways to reach Rurrenabaque.
+The most travelled route is the Yungas Road also known as the Death road.
 However, the old Yungas road can also be bypassed taking the new Yungas road.
-Riberalta south following the F8 the F3 from Trinidad or soon the f16 from Cobija we are told via Chive.
+Riberalta south following the F8 the F3 from Trinidad or soon the f16 from Cobija (we are told) via Chive.

 MADIDI NATIONAL PARK

 The old Yungas Road is a cycle route about 60 km long which links the city of La Paz with the Pampas.
 The road was built in 1930.
 Because of steep slopes, a narrow single track, lack of guardrails, rain, and fog, the road was considered dangerous.
-Despite its nickname, it is not the most dangerous road in the region Unlike the rest of the country, traffic is left-hand, to allow the driver to assess the distance of their outer wheel from the edge of the road.
+Despite its nickname, it is not the most dangerous road in the region.
+Unlike the rest of the country, traffic is left-hand, to allow the driver to assess the distance of their outer wheel from the edge of the road.
 We were told this road is not exclusively for cycling activities, but this was incorrect when we visited the area.
 Locals told us over 20000 people visit this area per year and it has become a major tourist hub.
 The old road is 65 km long (new road bypasses the old Yungas road) and drops 3500 meters.
-The new route From La Paz to Yucumo bypassing the most dangerous sections of the original road.is mostly asphalt now except for about 120km of still narrow roads.
-However, those 120km are still very interesting due to fog-landslides, waterfalls and cliffs that drop up to 1000 meters most of the track is not wider than 3 meters, but roadworks are ongoing, and it won’t belong before the whole road is sealed.
-Until the late 90’s up to 300 people were killed every year?
+The new route from La Paz to Yucumo bypassing the most dangerous sections of the original road.is mostly asphalt now, except for about 120km of still narrow roads.
+However, those 120km are still very interesting due to fog, landslides, waterfalls and cliffs that drop up to 1000 meters.
+Most of the track is not wider than 3 meters, but roadworks are ongoing, and it won’t belong before the whole road is sealed.
+Until the late 90’s up to 300 people were killed on this road every year!
 It was the only way to travel from La Paz to Coroico (70km) until 2006.
 However, an amazing experience with amazing scenery.

 UYUNI SALT FLATS Video

-The spectacular arid, windswept salt flat in south western Bolivia at 3,656 metres) above sea level covers an area of 10600 square kilometres.
-The Uyuni Salt Flat is Bolivia’s largest salt-encrusted waste area (about 4,085 square miles [10,582 square km]) It is separated from the Coipasa Salt Flat, a similar but smaller feature to the north, by a range of hills.
-Vast reserves of untapped Lithium lie beneath the salt flat, and we hear Chinese have started mining the area?
+The spectacular arid, windswept salt flat in south western Bolivia at 3,656 metres above sea level, covers an area of 10600 square kilometres.
+The Uyuni Salt Flat, Bolivia’s largest salt-encrusted waste area, is separated from the Coipasa Salt Flat, a similar but smaller feature to the north, by a range of hills.
+Vast reserves of untapped Lithium lie beneath the salt flat, and we hear Chinese have started mining the area.
 Uyuni is a windswept expanse that is even more extensive than Lake Titicaca.
 South of the Uyuni Salt Flat are the much smaller Lakes Colorado and Verde, as well as hot springs, geysers, and a rich variety of wildlife, all at the base of picturesque inactive volcanoes.
 This highland region is another must see area.

-Is an extinct volcano and the highest peak in Bolivia at 6542 meters high.
-Interesting fact is that it is just 20 meters away from the border with Chile.
+Is an extinct volcano and the highest peak in Bolivia at 6542 meters.
+Interesting fact is that the boundary is just 20 meters away from the border with Chile.
 A track runs along the south-eastern flank of the volcano, with additional roads completing a circle around Sajama.
 The town of Sajama lies on its western foot, with further villages at Caripe northeast and Lagunas southwest of the mountain

 The summers are short, cool, and overcast and the winters are short, very cold, dry, and partly cloudy.

 Most rainfall is between Dec and March with around 75mm per month.
 April to Oct are the dry months.
-It can fall as snow on the higher parts of the city (Alto Plano)
+Rain can fall as snow on the higher parts of the city (Alto Plano)

 Uyuni’s climate is a desert one.
 There is virtually no rainfall during the year.